 Lifespan

-The average lifespan of a Siamese fighting fish is around 2 to 5 years.
-However, with proper care and a healthy environment, some betta fish have been known to live longer, reaching 6 years or even more.
+The average lifespan of a Siamese fighting fish, or betta, typically ranges from 2 to 5 years.
+With attentive care and a well-maintained environment, however, some bettas can live longer, reaching up to 6 years or more.

 Body and color